How to Repair Cannabinoid Receptors

 Daily and Regular Exercise

-Doing some consistent physical energy is a cornerstone for health and for maintaning and enhancing cannabinoid receptors.
+Consistent physical activity is a cornerstone for health and for maintaining and enhancing cannabinoid receptors.
 Whether it’s the gym, a walk down the street, or a Pilates class, activities that elevate the heart rate foster an environment that influences the vitality of cannabinoid receptors.

 Relaxing and Avoiding Stress

-Stress disrupts our day-to-day lives so much, but did you know it also takes a toll on cannabinoid receptors?
+Stress disrupts our day-to-day lives, but it also takes a toll on cannabinoid receptors.
 Relaxation techniques like yoga and meditation can help promote serenity, creating the perfect environment for cannabinoid receptors to recover and thrive.

 Exposure to Cold Temperatures